Photos from this trip can be found here.

-Snow conditions here were just as bad, if not worse than, how it was on the way to Noble Knob just two days before.
+Snow conditions here were just as bad, if not worse, as how it was on the way to Noble Knob two days ago.

 A party of two pulled up to the West Fork Miller River Road gate parking area just as the pups and I were getting ready.
 They were heading up to ski on Lennox Mountain.
 A few snow patches on the road after going through the big gully before the east ridge at .6 mile.
 From there we started scrambling up the steep slopes while negotiating brush and outcrops.